m8a-io/nestjs-cacheable/README.md

 ## Motivation

 Nestjs' own cache-manager is good for getting the basics for caching going, but it leaves it up to you as a devland dev to use it properly throughout your application.
-This means, every devland dev using cache-manager will be doing the same things, like creating a caching interceptor for REST routes or creating a wrap function to for database call caching, creating two level caching  i.e. LRU memory caching as the L1 caching and a Redis store as L2 or secondary cache, etc. etc.
+This means, every devland dev using cache-manager will be doing the same things, like creating a caching interceptor for REST routes or creating a wrap function to cache database calls or creating two level caching  i.e. LRU memory caching as the L1 cache and a Redis store as an L2 or secondary cache, etc. etc.

 This package has it all "built in", hopefully saving devland devs all of this effort.